-Variances and Exemptions- State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+Variances and Exemptions- State or EPA permission not to meet an MCL or a TT under certain conditions.

-MRDLG- Maximum Residual Disinfection Level Goal.
+MRDLG- Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-MRDL- Maximum Residual Disinfectant Level.
+MRDL- Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that adding disinfectant is necessary for control of microbial contaminants.